The new site design is beautiful.

 Conventional wisdom says higher is worse and lower is better.
 Right?

 Let’s use an opt-in form landing page as an example.
 The goal of said page is to generate new leads.
 People visit the page, type in their name and email, and get sent to a Thank You confirmation page.

 The trouble comes in various forms.
 If you’re sending ‘warm’, qualified traffic to this page, you should see pretty high conversions.
 Which means you also might see a high bounce rate.
 Technically speaking, people are hitting one page and converting quickly.

-That means other basic engagement metrics, like time on site, are going to be artificially skewed, too.
+That means other basic engagement metrics, like time on the site, are going to be artificially skewed, too.

 Only looking at surface level data like site-wide averages can be misleading.

-Workaround #1 is to dive deeper into individual pages.
+Dive deeper into individual pages.

 For example, take a look at the most popular content on your site right now (under Behavior > Site Content).
 Chances are, you’ll notice that most people are reading blog posts from six to twelve months old.